vanavreddy/Parallel_Compute_Engine/README.md

 We need to define pipeline cache directory on each cluster.
 This directory must store:
-the EpiHiper source and build directories, the partitioned synthetic contact networks, and persontrait PostgreSQL database directories.
+1) EpiHiper source and build directories,
+2) partitioned synthetic contact networks,
+3) persontrait PostgreSQL database directories.

-Note that PostgreSQL required the database directory and all the files underneath it are owned by the same user as the one running the PostgreSQL process.
+**Note: PostgreSQL requires the database directory and all the files in that directory are owned by the user running the PostgreSQL process.**

    ```
-    # On Rivanna
+    # On Rivanna, the shared PIPELINE_CACHE directory is located at
     $ export PIPELINE_CACHE=/project/bii_nssac/COVID-19_USA_EpiHiper/pipeline_cache

-    # On Anvil
+    # On Anvil, the shared PIPELINE_CACHE directory is located at
     $ export PIPELINE_CACHE=$PROJECT/pipeline_cache
    ```
+If you do not have permissions to access the files or directories in this path, contact the group/owner of those direcoties.

+Additionally, you can also create you own copy of the PIPELINE_CACHE and export the new location instead.

 ### 3.2 Compiling EpiHiper

 We compile EpiHiper on every cluster with the cluster's optimized compiler and MPI implementation.
 EpiHiper is compiled with MPI and without OpenMP.
-We also create two builds of EpiHiper one with location ID support and one without location ID support.
+We create two builds of EpiHiper, one with location ID support and one without location ID support.

-When running simulations using the detailed populations of the 50 US states we use the build with location ID support.
-When running simulations using the coarse populations we use the build without location ID support.
+When running simulations using the detailed populations of the 50 US states, we use the build with location ID support.
+When running simulations using the coarse populations, we use the build without location ID support.
-These are due to the differences in the underlying synthetic populations.
+This is to accomodate the differences in the underlying synthetic populations.

 #### Compiling EpiHiper on Rivanna